Amidah: Facing Jerusalem

-The Amidah is preferably said facing Jerusalem, as the patriarch Jacob proclaimed, "And this [place] is the gateway to Heaven," where prayers may ascend.
-The Talmud records the following Baraita on this topic:
+The Amidah is preferably said facing Jerusalem, as suggested by Solomon's prayer:

+The Talmud records the following baraita on this topic:

-There is a dispute regarding how one measures direction for this purpose.
-Some say one should face the direction which would be the shortest distance to Jerusalem, i.e. the arc of a great circle, as defined in elliptic geometry.
-Thus in New York one would face north-northeast.
-Others say one should face the direction along a rhumb line path to Jerusalem, which would not require an alteration of compass direction.
-This would be represented by a straight line on a Mercator projection, which would be east-southeast from New York.
-In practice, many individuals in the Western Hemisphere simply face due east, regardless of location.
+While many Jews calculate the direction to Jerusalem in terms of a simple straight line on the map (rhumb line), some authorities of Halakha rule that one should instead follow a great circle route to Jerusalem, which is more direct.
+In practice, many synagogues do not face exactly towards Israel or Jerusalem.
+Sources disagree on whether or not it is necessary to calculate the direction precisely, and in any case, one should not face Jerusalem if it means turning one's back on the Torah ark.

 Three steps

-There are varying customs related to taking three steps backwards (and then forwards) before reciting the Amidah, and likewise after the Amidah.
+There are varying customs related to taking three steps backwards (and then forwards) before reciting the Amidah and after the Amidah.
 Before reciting the Amidah, it is customary for Ashkenazim to take three steps back and then three steps forward.
-The steps backward at the beginning represent withdrawing one's attention from the material world, and then stepping forward to symbolically approach the King of Kings.
-The Mekhilta notes that the significance of the three steps is based on the three barriers that Moses had to pass through at Sinai before entering God's realm.
-The Mishnah Berurah wrote that only the steps forward are required, while the backward steps beforehand are a prevalent custom.
+The steps backward at the beginning represent withdrawing one's attention from the material world and stepping forward to approach the King of Kings symbolically.
+The Mekhilta notes that the significance of the three steps is based on the three barriers Moses had to pass through at Sinai before entering God's realm.
+The Mishnah Berurah ruled that only the steps forward are required, while the backward steps beforehand are just a prevalent custom.
 It is not the custom of the Sephardim to step backward or forward prior to reciting the Amidah.

-Mention of taking three steps back, upon finishing the final meditation after the Amidah, is found in both Ashkenaz and Sephardi/עדות המזרח(Edot HaMizrach) siddurim.
+Both Ashkenazi and Sephardi/Edot HaMizrach siddurim mention the practice of taking three steps back upon finishing the final meditation after the Amidah.

 One takes three steps back upon finishing the final meditation after the Amidah, and then says, while bowing left, right, and forward, "He who makes peace in the heavens, may He make peace for us and all Israel, and let us say, Amen."
 Many have the custom to remain standing in place until immediately before the chazzan reaches the Kedusha, and then take three steps forward.
-The Talmud understands this as a reminder of the practice in the Temple in Jerusalem, when those offering the daily sacrifices would walk backward from the altar after finishing.
-It also compares the practice to a student's respectfully backs away from his teacher.
+The Talmud understands this as a reminder of the practice in the Temple in Jerusalem when those offering the daily sacrifices would walk backward from the altar after finishing.
+It also compares the practice to a student respectfully backing away from their teacher.